6.1. Gills Build Guide

 Check out the Gills Walktrough for an introduction to all Gills-related objects and functions.

 On a standard Axoloti/Ksoloti, you can only control the headphone volume per patch using the audio/outconfig object.
 With a bit of DIY, you can install a physical headphone volume pot near the headphone jack on the front side of the enclosure.
 The installation is pretty straightforward and you will need a drill for the front panel hole and a utility knife or sharp screwdriver to cut some PCB traces.
-The required part is something like this, though 10kA-50kA is preferred if you can find that value.
+The required part is something like this, though values as low as 1k or even 500 ohms seem to work better if you can find that value.
 Linear or log taper will both work, log response is preferred since we're dealing with audio here.

-1. First of all, carefully cut the two traces between the WIPER and CLOCKWISE pins on the pot header J14.
+1. - First of all, carefully cut the two traces between the WIPER and CLOCKWISE pins on the pot header J14.
 It is easy to forget this step and desoldering the pot later to do these cuts sounds like a pain in the ear canal.
+Since v0.5, the traces are on the top side of the Gills PCB.

 Be careful not to breathe in the dust when you drill the PCB!
 PCB material contains tiny fibreglass particles which are bad for your lungs!